What is Cross-screen Marketing?

+Cross screen marketing, also known as multi screen marketing, is the digital marketing practice of synchronizing a comprehensive campaign across the different screens a user is likely to be interacting with while relaxing.
 As media and marketing professionals, how do you tap into the ever expanding landscape of multi-screen, multi-tasking, multi-engagement devices/screens that are ubiquitous in our world today?
-This question results in a domino effect—evoking many more questions:
+This question results in a domino effect evoking many more questions:

 - How are we best equipped to deliver a brand's message, value proposition and ultimately elicit conversion?